shadden/rebound/README.md

 #### void problem_output() ####
 This function is called at the beginning of the simulation and at the end of each time-step.
 You can implement your output routines here.
 Many basic output functions are already implemented in REBOUND.
 See `output.h` for more details.
-The function `output_check(odt)` can be used to easily check if an output is needed after a regular interval.
+The function `output_check()` can be used to easily check if an output is needed after a regular interval.
 For example, the following code snippet outputs some timing statistics to the console every 10 time-steps:

 ```c
 if (output_check(10.*dt)){